- Balanced eating

 - Tell pupils to put their foods into two lists – healthy food and unhealthy food.
 At this stage, don’t tell them if they are right or wrong.

-- Give out the worksheet to pupils and tell them to match the labels to the correct part of the pyramid, working individually.
+- Give out the worksheet to pupils and tell them to write the names of the groups on the correct line, working individually.

 - Check as a whole class and explain the concept of the pyramid – food at the bottom is the most important and food at the top the least important/healthy.